 Comfort is one of the most important factors in maintaining and making changes to your orthotics.
 After the required break-in period and adjustments, your orthotics should always be comfortable.
-Over time, the cushioning materials of your orthotics wear down or compress, which may result in them feeling less comfortable over time.
+Over time, the cushioning materials of your orthotics wear down or compress, which may result in them feeling less comfortable.
 If the supportive and corrective components of your orthotics are still in good working order, oftentimes a simple refurbish is all you will need to get that comfort and cushion back.
 Here’s a look at other factors to consider choosing the right orthotics for your feet.

-Are you still getting all of the support your need from your orthotics?
+Are you still getting all of the support you need from your orthotics?